 Fairfax County has no public housing units and only 23 other multifamily assisted housing units.
-Households with families have lower cost burdens compared to single-resident households.
-Most families with children, particular those of larger sizes, utilize the HCV program, with the remainder living in project-based Section 8 units.
-Note that all public housing in Fairfax County was converted to RAD-Project-Based Vouchers.
+Households with families have lower cost burdens compared with single-resident households.
+Families with children, particularly larger families, most often use the HCV program, with virtually all the remainder living in project-based Section 8 units.
+Note that all public housing in Fairfax County was converted to RAD project-based vouchers.

 There are not enough publicly supported housing units in the region, resulting in a lack of sufficient affordable housing, particularly for families.
 In most jurisdictions, HCVs offer the most adequate publicly supported housing for families in need.
 In contrast, project-based Section 8 units do not offer much-or sometimes any-housing opportunity for families, and it is likely that many developments are restricted to seniors.
-There is a clear need for more affordable housing units for families instead of HCVs alone.
+There is a clear need for more affordable housing units for families, instead of HCVs alone.

 1.d.
-Describe the differences in rates of renter and owner-occupied housing by race/ethnicity in the jurisdiction and Region.
+Describe the differences in rates of renter and owner-occupied housing by race/ethnicity in the jurisdiction and region.